Millerd8436/Lotus/docs/README.md

-# Lotus + Autonomy Theater Capstone
+# Lotus + Autonomy Theater Capstone Final Strategy (Two-Mode Version)

 This project is a deployable GitHub Pages website that combines ethical and exploitative payday loan simulator modes with Echo scoring, Kantian autonomy tracking, and Autonomy Theater's philosophical scaffolding.
 The entire project forms a live, interactive portfolio in interface ethics and applied simulation.